kuhnza/thundr/README.md

 ```

 If that works for you, great!
 Head off for an early lunch.
 Sadly I found that the default Ruby environment
-setup on Mountain Lion is somewhat lacking.
+setup on Mavericks is somewhat lacking.
 If you're like me and don't have an up to date ruby install then
 do this first:

 ```bash